 If I had to swerve to avoid an object or another automobile and ended up hitting someone else, am I still at fault for the accident?

-The reason car accidents are called “accidents” is because they result from things that are sometimes out of the control of drivers.
+Car accidents are called “accidents” because they result from things that are sometimes out of the control of drivers.
 When you are in an accident, drivers are deemed partially or wholly at fault.
-When you are found at fault, it means that you did something that was to blame for the accident happening.
+When you are found at fault, you did something that was to blame for the accident happening.

 It could also be that you failed to do something and that failure to act directly led to the accident.
-However, what if you take an action because you have to in order to avoid an accident or damage to your car, and it ends up causing another accident?
+However, what if you take action because you have to avoid an accident or damage to your car, and it ends up causing another accident?
 For example, if you have to swerve to avoid an object or another automobile and you end up hitting someone else, are you still at fault for the accident?

 Although in most accidents, one driver is found negligent and liable, there are times when there can be contributory fault placed on more than one driver.

 What Is Contributory Fault?

-“Contributory fault” means that both drivers were partially negligent, and are both at fault for an accident.
-In cases where there is contributory negligence, each driver is assigned a percentage of “fault,” and that percentage is used to calculate how much they are responsible for paying for any resulting damages and injuries from the car accident.
+“Contributory fault” means that both drivers were partially negligent and are both at fault for an accident.
+In cases where there is contributory negligence, each driver is assigned a percentage of “fault.”
+That percentage is used to calculate how much they are responsible for paying for any resulting damages and injuries from the car accident.

 Is Swerving Considered a Cause for Comparative Negligence?

 If you swerve out of the way to avoid an object or another car, but that car wasn’t involved in the accident (in other words, it only caused you to hit someone but wasn’t hit itself), then you will likely be considered at fault if you hit someone else’s car.
-Depending on the circumstances, if the other car had no part in the negligence of the accident, the responsibility may rest solely on you.
+Depending on the circumstances, if the other vehicle had no part in the negligence of the accident, the responsibility may rest solely on you.

 Can You Recover Your Costs?